marcel-van-de-kamp/movie-assignments/exercises/08 - retreiving data with a service/assignment.md

 **Extra**

 > We should also add an error handler to catch any errors that may come from the server:
-> The `rxjs` library and `Observable` works with `operators` you can directly import.
-When you import them, they will be added as operator the Observable object.
-- To handle an error, import the catch operator in the `movie.service` like so `import 'rxjs/add/operator/catch'`;
-- The `catch` operator will now be available.
-Add it to our http call by 'chaining' it to the `get` function.
-- The `catch` function will also need an arrow function as parameter and will itself receive one parameter named `error`.
-- When catching errors in a service, we usually do some logging (i.e. console.log(error)).
+> We should catch and handle the error in the service and not in the component
+- Follow the steps as described at [http error handling](https://angular.io/guide/http#error-handling)
+- Eventually you'll need to import several 'rxjs operators' like
+    - `import { catchError, retry } from 'rxjs/operators';`
-- After logging we `throw` our error to our calling component.
-You'll need to import throw operator also: `import 'rxjs/add/observable/catch'`.
+- You'll also need to import the 'throwError' function from 'rxjs':
-- When imported, you can statically call it on the `Observable` object and supply the error or a string as parameter. the result of this call to the catch method needs to be returned.
+    - `import {throwError } from 'rxjs';`
 - To test it, change the `movieUrl` to something else and use the console in the browser to see what happens.
+You could also make a public property `error` in the movies component and display/interpolate it when there is an error.

 **Result**:
 > We now asynchronously retrieve the movies from a remote/stub server.